Research

 I rely on ethnographic interviews, oral histories, participant observation, and archival research to investigate three thematic clusters outlined below.
 I work collaboratively with scholars, researchers, lawyers, and activists, and take seriously the call to decolonize research methodology to ensure that it is less extractive and one-way.
 That being said, I am acutely aware of the privileges of my positionality and unearned advantages.
 I am an Indian-American immigrant born of dominant inter-caste (non-brahmin and brahmin) South Indian parentage (Malayali and Tamil).
 I am also a cis-het middle-class scholar in the U.S. academy.
 I was born in New Delhi, India, and spent formative years in India, Ethiopia, the U.S.S.R, China, and France.
 Thanks to a full-tuition scholarship, I moved to the U.S. for undergraduate studies, and, after a brief period during which I returned to India to work for an environmental organization, I came back to the U.S. for a PhD.
 I have since made my career in the U.S. academy, with enduring research and family connections to Bangalore.
 Living primarily in the U.S. has made me realize that middle-class Indian-Americans like myself are routinely recruited to bolster–and themselves buy into–the “model minority myth” to negatively stereotype racial minorities in the U.S., even while history shows that South Asian immigration to the U.S. has benefited precisely from the civil rights struggles of these same minorities.
 I actively resist this myth and try to practice a reflexive solidarity with Black, Brown, and Indigenous scholars and activists, while also amplifying and supporting the scholarship, activism, art, and writing of Dalits, Bahujans and Adivasis in the U.S., India, and wider diaspora.
 This layered and cross-continental vantage means that I am aware of micro and macro power relations in all their complexity and contradiction.
 I try to develop research questions collaboratively with grassroots organizers and advocates.
 I follow their lead in framing research partnerships that decenter proprietary ownership over intellectual work.
 Doing so is a small effort to challenge the “myth of merit” in liberal, overwhelmingly white, and extractivist academic spaces.
 I contribute financially to activists and their outreach initiatives to the best of my ability, and I try to ensure a transparent and authentic citational politics and multiauthorial approach, whenever relevant.
 This is a research ethic that is no doubt a work in progress and is prone to missteps.
 I welcome critique and feedback at any time.

-My collaborative book project in progress with Issac Arul Selva (founder of Slum Jagatthu) and Siddharth K.J. (an independent scholar-activist) seeks to center caste power as a key analytic in the study of urban space, labor, and ecologies.
+First, my collaborative book project with Issac Arul Selva (founder of Slum Jagatthu) and Siddharth K.J. (an independent scholar-activist) is forthcoming with Cambridge University Press.
+It seeks to center caste power as a key analytic in the study of urban space, labor, and ecologies.
 Caste is a relational system of power, which means that it must be “studied up” as much as it is “studied down.”
 We write explicitly to frame an anticaste urban praxis.
 In particular, we look at the role of caste power in labor exploitation, housing segregation, land grabs, and ecologically unjust development.
 We consider the role of brahmanism and neoliberal corporate influence in urban “greening” and lake restoration efforts, showing how these betray casteist and communal (anti-Muslim) impulses to rid the city of unwanted SC/ST and migrant populations.
 These impulses, though appearing to be caste-neutral and “ecological”, sit all too comfortably with right-wing Hindutva programs to criminalize beef-eating and “illegal Bangladeshis.”
 Please see below for a presentation I gave at the King’s India series “Confronting Caste” in November 2020.
+Comrades and I coedited a book with Routledge (2022) titled “Rethinking Difference in India through Racialization: Caste, Tribe, and Hindu Nationalism in Transnational Perspective.”

 MaliniR_Antipode_Fig1_low res